Haulier daily walkaround checks may seem a mundane task, but they’re essential for compliance and safety

 Drivers not doing them?
 We look at the prohibitions and fines affecting hauliers

-According to recent research, fines incurred by fleet drivers over the past year reached over £15.million for parking and driving offences.
-Although within fleets these tend to be picked up by the drivers and not the company, we look at some of the fines you could be liable for – and tips to prevent them.
+According to recent research, fines incurred by fleet drivers over the past year reached over £15 million for parking and driving offences.
+Although within fleets these tend to be picked up by the drivers and not the company, we look at some of the fines you could be liable for – and tips to prevent them, in particular daily walkaround checks.

 Operating a goods vehicle of over 3.5 tonnes requires an Operator’s Licence, better known as an ‘O’ Licence in the industry.
 There are three different types of licences – a standard national licence, standard international licence and a restricted licence.